 An expanded Optical Spectroscopy and Nano-Materials Lab has been established at New College of Florida using funds provided by a $1.7 million, multi-year grant from the U.S. Army Research Laboratory (ARL) to conduct nanotechnology research at New College.
-The grant, titled “Nanoparticles, Laser-Assisted Modification, Characterization and Properties,” was awarded in May 2009 for three years and is anticipated to have a two-year extension when the initial period expires in May 2012.
+The grant, titled “Nanoparticles, Laser-Assisted Modification, Characterization and Properties,” was awarded in May 2009 for three years and was given a two-year extension.
+The grant expires in May 2014.
 It is the largest federal grant in New College’s history.

 The principal investigator for the research project is Professor of Physics Mariana Sendova, who has successfully solved scientific problems in different areas of applied physics, material science, nanotechnology, spectroscopy and biophysics.
 Sendova has two patents and more than 50 publications in renowned and diverse peer reviewed journals.
 She started the College’s first experimental physics research laboratory and has been successful in attracting outside funding from the National Science Foundation (NSF), Collaboration in Basic Science and Engineering (COBASE) and the Department of Education.